 A class-action lawsuit has been filed against Subaru over DENSO fuel pumps alleging the company knew the parts in its vehicles were defective when it sold them to consumers.
 The automaker didn’t include all affected vehicles in its recall of the pumps.

-Subaru recalled more than 188,000 the model year 2019 Subaru Impreza, Outback, Legacy, and Ascent vehicles in April to replace the pumps because they could fail if the impellers absorbed fuel and cracked.
+Subaru recalled more than 188,000 of model year 2019 Subaru Impreza, Outback, Legacy, and Ascent vehicles in April to replace the pumps because they could fail if the impellers absorbed fuel and cracked.
 This could cause the impeller to strike the body of the fuel pump, making the fuel pump fail and causing the vehicle to stall.

 Consumers in the class action say that by knowingly selling vehicles with the defective DENSO fuel pumps, the automaker exposed them to extreme dangers and death if their vehicle stalled while driving.
 Occupants of stalled vehicles would be placed in harm’s way while trying to get their vehicle off the road and stranded on the side of the road.